Chapter 14.35

 10. The expected heights, velocity, duration, rate of rise, and sediment transport of the flood waters expected at the site; and

-14.35.020 Conditions for variances.
+14.35.030 Conditions for variances.

-A. Variances may be issued for the reconstruction, rehabilitation or restoration of structures listed in the National Register of Historic Places or the State Inventory of Historic Places, without regard to the procedures set forth in the remainder of this section.
+B. Variances may be issued for the repair, rehabilitation or restoration of structures listed in the National Register of Historic Places or the State Inventory of Historic Places, upon a determination that the proposed repair or rehabilitation will not preclude the structure’s continued designation as a historic structure and the variance is the minimum necessary to preserve the historic character and design of the structure.

-B. Variances shall not be issued within any designated floodway if any increase in flood levels during the base flood discharge would result.
+C. Variances shall not be issued within any designated floodway if any increase in flood levels during the base flood discharge would result.

-C. Variances shall only be issued upon a determination that the variance is the minimum necessary, considering the flood hazard, to afford relief.
+D. Variances shall only be issued upon a determination that the variance is the minimum necessary, considering the flood hazard, to afford relief.

-D. Variances shall only be issued upon:
+E. Variances shall only be issued upon a:

-1. A showing of good and sufficient cause;
+1. Showing of good and sufficient cause;